Observability of Schr\"odinger propagators on tori in rough settings: Introduction

+This assumption allows us to extend $\chi$ periodically to a function in $L^2(\torus_t \times \torus^d_x)$, and we will identify $\chi$ with this periodic extension when it does not create ambiguity.
+Here and in the remaining of the paper, for the sake of clarity, we use the notations $\torus_t$ for the temporal torus, and $\torus^d_x$ for the spatial torus $\torus^d$ used previously.

-From existing results (Table~\ref{table::past-results-schrodinger}), the observability estimate \eqref{eq::observability-generalized} holds when both $V$ and $\chi$ are continuous.
-We will extend this to the case where $V$ and $\chi$ are well-approximated by continuous functions.
-The statement of our main theorem is postponed to \S\ref{sec::main-results}, as it requires additional notations and definitions.
-To give a flavour of our results, we begin with a simpler version.
-For this purpose, let
+From existing results (which will be reviewed in \S\ref{sec::history}), the observability estimate \eqref{eq::observability-generalized} holds when $V$ and $\chi$ are both continuous.
+We will extend this statement to cases where $V$ and $\chi$ are well-approximated by continuous functions.